Pilatch/easy-element/README.md

 ### :host

 Shadow DOM has the concept of the "host" element.
 We don't support that in ES5-land because polyfills are slow.
-So when you have a CSS selectors that use `:host` ...
+So when you have CSS selectors that use `:host` ...

 ```css
 /* my-element.css */